hyperionian/pipeline-builder/README.md

    ```

-1. Copy contents of [sample-compute](sample-compute/) to the new app-infra repo. `sample-compute` directory contains Terraform configurations example to deploy compute resource using the new CI Pipeline.
+1. Copy contents of [gke-configsync](gke-configsync/) to the new app-infra repo. `gke-configsync` directory contains Terraform configurations example to deploy compute resource using the new CI Pipeline.
 You can create other resources by adding Terraform configurations into a new directory.
 Cloud Build will test and/or deploy any resources defined in sub-directories under app-infra/ directory
     ```bash
-    cp -R ~/terraform-cloudbuild-configsync/security/ci-pipeline/sample-compute .
+    cp -R ~/terraform-cloudbuild-configsync/gke-configsync .
     ```
-1. Update terraform.tfvars file under sample-compute directory to the project ID where the GCE instance will be deployed.
+1. Update terraform.tfvars file under gke-configsync directory to the project ID where the GCE instance will be deployed.
 In this example it will be the same project as the CI pipeline `your-project-id`
     ```bash
-    project_id="your-proejct-id"
+project_id = "ci-project-id"
     ```
+    Replace `ci-project-id` with the new CI pipeline project ID
-1. Copy Cloud Build configuration files [build-config](build-config/) for Terraform
+1. Copy Cloud Build configuration files [build](build/) for Terraform
     ```bash
-    cp -R ~terraform-cloudbuild-configsync/build-config/cloudbuild-* .
+    cp -R ~terraform-cloudbuild-configsync/build/cloudbuild-* .
     ```
 1. Commit your changes
     ```bash